Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 The idea of true British style is to look as if you didn’t make much of an effort!

-Now that’s all well and good if your clothes and labels are impeccable, but what if we don’t have an unlimited budget or aren’t related to the Royals?
+Now that’s all well and good if your clothes are impeccable, but what if we don’t have an unlimited budget or aren’t related to the Royals?

-1. Dress for the Season not the Weather
+1. Dress for the Season and the Weather

-British people famously wear sandals and shorts with down jackets because it can be chilly even in the summer!
+British people famously wear sandals and shorts with down jackets in the summer!
 They won’t succumb to wearing boots or long pants unless they can help it.

-I don’t advocate that look (not flattering!) but expect to see summer clothes worn here from May to September.
-The trick is to layer keeping a lightweight trench coat, poncho or wrap rolled up in your tote bag along with a travel umbrella.
+You’ll see summer clothes worn here from May to Septembe, even when it’s chilly.
+The trick is keep a lightweight trench coat, poncho or wrap rolled up in your tote bag along with a travel umbrella to ward off chills and showery spells.

-Sneakers or trainers as they’re called here are a good alternative to sandals and can be worn almost everywhere without a worry (exceptions would be posh city restaurants)
+Sneakers or trainers (as they’re called here) are a good alternative to sandals and can be worn almost everywhere – exceptions would be dinner at a posh city restaurant.

-In the winter, layer up as much as you need to with a warm coat and boots.
-In fact don’t skimp on layers like a thermal top underneath your sweater.
-Although there are four seasons in the UK, be prepared to be chilly all year round!
+In the winter, layer up with a warm coat and boots.
+Don’t skimp on layers using a thermal top underneath your sweater.
+There are four seasons in the UK, but be prepared for it to be chilly at any time of the year.
+Summer can come and go here, it’s smart to be prepared.

-This is always a good rule to follow but especially in Britain because frankly our brisk and wet weather demand the best.
-Don’t skimp as having the very best stylish waterproof coat that you can afford is key to comfort.
+This is always a good rule to follow but especially here.
+Frankly our brisk and wet weather demand the best, so don’t skimp!
+Buy the very best stylish waterproof coat you can afford.
 The same is true for shoes and boots!

 A fabulous jacket or coat instantly pulls your entire look together.
 Which is why I love a trench coat.
-It takes you from city to country without a problem with true British style.
-A lined coat is ideal because it will feel much colder here due to the high humidity, than you’d expect.
-A light thermal layer or down vest underneath your trench coat is a perfect Plan B.
+It takes you from city to country with true British style.
+A lined coat is ideal because it will feel much colder here than you’d expect.
+A light thermal layer or down vest underneath your trench coat adds that extra layer of warmth.

 3. You Can’t Go Wrong with a Dark Jean

 While jeans are more American style than British, obviously they’re a wardrobe staple we can’t travel without.
-British style is variable.
 I’ve seen skinny jeans and wide flares here.

 Personally I prefer a bootcut flare that floats easily over a sneaker, boot or high heeled sandal.
 I’ve given up on straight leg jeans.
 Unless you’re wearing a flat sandal, they never seem to hang well.